Hong Kong Apostasy

 ‘The place is already nine tenths gone.’

-He points out, however, that it was in the legal sphere and in education that Hong Kong can still maintain some bulwark that can protect its freedoms and civilisation.
+He points out, however, that it was in the legal sphere and in education that Hong Kong might still maintain some bulwark to protect its freedoms and civilisation.

 In online discussions protesters and locals have sworn that ‘even a nuke won’t make us abandon each other’.
 So, before drawing our conversation to an end, I ask Ni Guang whether he too is still on the side of the protesters.
 Without a moment’s hesitation he replies:

 ‘Of course I am!
-I’ve been opposed to the Communists for decades, do you think I’d support their PoPo now of all times?’
+I’ve been opposed to the Communists for decades, do you think I’d turn around and support their PoPo at a time like this?’

 - 佘錦洪, ‘智者反送中: 倪匡批警淪極權工具 不與抗爭者割席: 反共幾廿年唔通撐警啊?’, 《蘋果日報》, 2019年8月13日